Most recently updated on August 7, 2023

 To get to Columbus from Mansfield, you take Interstate 71 south for about an hour.
 You enter the city on its north side and get a good look at its size.

-Almost 915,000 people live in the state capital of Ohio.
+More than 900,000 people live in the state capital of Ohio.
 It’s by far the most populous city in the state and the 14th most populous in the country.
 It’s the second most populous city in the Midwest, behind only Chicago.
 It’s also the third most populous state capital, following Phoenix and Austin.

 The land here has been highly sought after for centuries.